 You Have the Right to Reject Arbitration for this Account

-You may reject the Arbitration of Disputes section but only if we receive from you a written notice of rejection within 30 days of your receipt of the Card after your Account is opened.
+You may reject the Arbitration agreement but only if we receive from you a written notice of rejection within 30 days of your receipt of the Card after your Account is opened.
 You must send the notice of rejection to: Discover, PO Box 30938, Salt Lake City, UT 84130-0938.

 Your rejection notice must include your name, address, phone number, Account number and personal signature.
 No one else may sign the rejection notice for you.
 Your rejection notice also must not be sent with any other correspondence.
 Rejection of arbitration will not affect your other rights or responsibilities under this Agreement.
 If you reject arbitration, neither you nor we will be subject to the arbitration provisions for this Account.